Nonparametric Estimation of Mediation Effects with A General Treatment: Introduction

 \section{Introduction}

 One essential goal of program evaluation and scientific research is to understand why and how a treatment variable affects the potential outcomes of interest, going beyond the estimation of the average treatment effects (ATE).
-For example, when assessing the effect of an educational program on criminal behavior, investigators might want to separate the program's direct effects on personality traits, such as integrity or discipline, from its effects relayed through the employment chances, which may indirectly affect the criminal behavior.
+For example, when assessing the effect of participating in an academic and vocational institute on criminal behavior, investigators might want to separate the program's direct effects on criminal behavior, such as integrity or discipline, from its effects relayed through the employment chances, which may indirectly affect the criminal behavior.
 In this regard, causal mediation analysis plays an important role by decomposing the total treatment effect into the natural direct effect and the indirect effects mediated through an intermediate variable, called the mediator \citep{robins1992identifiability,pearl2001direct}.
-Such approach has been widely used in a number of disciplines in the medical and social sciences \citep[see e.g.,][]{baron1986moderator,imai:etal:11,vand:15}.
+Such an approach has been widely used in a number of disciplines in the medical and social sciences \citep[see e.g.,][]{baron1986moderator,imai:etal:11,vand:15}.

 A fundamental problem of treatment effect analysis is that, although a randomized trial is the golden standard to identify the treatment effects, it is often unavailable or even unethical.
-More usually in practice, treatments are randomly assigned to the individuals based on some features that also relates to the mediator and outcome of interest, thus causing confounding issue.
-Such features are called the confounders.
+More usually, in practice, treatments are randomly assigned to the individuals based on some features that also relate to the mediator and outcome of interest, thus causing the confounding issue.
+Such features are called confounders.
 The literature on causal mediation analysis, which can identify the direct and indirect effects from data with confounding, has rapidly grown over the last decade, producing abundant approaches and extensions.